mirlusil/pfch_final/README.md

 # pfch_final
 Miranda Siler | Pratt Institute | Programming for Cultural Heritage | Fall 2020

-This project contains three main python files in order to run get_objects.py, parse.py, and sheets.py.
-It will require you to get your own Brooklyn Museum API, and Google APIs, as well as set up a Google Sheet using the template from KnightLab.
-More details provided below, as well as highlighting files that were ignored in this repository.
+This project will allow you to create a timeline of roosters at the Brooklyn Museum using KnightLab's TimelineJS program.
+The project contains three main python files in order to run: get_objects.py, parse.py, and sheets.py.
+It will require you to get your own Brooklyn Museum and Google API keys, as well as set up a Google Sheet using the template from KnightLab.
+More details are provided below, as well as an explanation of files that were ignored in this repository.

 ### get_objects
 This file will retrieve object data using the Brooklyn Museum API and download them as separate JSON files.